Work in this area generally covers:

 ● testifying in over 90 depositions and over 75 trials

-over 45 incidents involving fires, explosion and/or hazardous combustion have been investigated and reconstructed as part of the forensic engineering work during the last 30 years, including heater, boiler and furnace fires and explosions
+over 45 incidents (number worked as of a count in 2007) involving fires, explosion and/or hazardous combustion have been investigated and reconstructed as part of the forensic engineering work during the last 35 years, including heater, boiler and furnace fires and explosions

 earned 2 Engineering degrees, Bachelor of Science and Master of Engineering, and took additional post-degree coursework, with coursework in physics, chemistry, mathematics, engineering mechanics, mechanical engineering, chemical engineering and normal psychology